fgrosso98/Mendelian-randomization-pipeline/MR_analysis/README.md

    - Leave-one-out with leave-one-out plot
    - Scatter plot
    - MR-PRESSO
+   all this results are saved in files in the same folder, named with the accession number of exposure and outcome
 4. Finally use ***FDR_correction.R*** to correct IVW p-values and then merge the results with all other results with pther methods using ***merge.sh***